alvarod91100/Whisper-YT-Audio-Subtitles-Transcription/README.md

 # Whisper-YT-Audio-Transcription

 This tool is used to transcribe audio using [WhisperX](https://github.com/m-bain/whisperX) into `.srt` subtitles files in batch or individually.
-As well, it utilizes Google's Youtube API to be able to query for video information and download the audio from the video in conjunction with [YT-DLP](https://github.com/yt-dlp/yt-dlp).
+As well, it can utilize Google's Youtube API to be able to query for video information and download the audio from a YT video in conjunction with [YT-DLP](https://github.com/yt-dlp/yt-dlp).
 With these, you can choose to download either all the videos from a channel or from a specific playlist.
 It is recommended to run with a CUDA compatible GPU to speed up the transcription and diarization process.
 In general, a minimum of 4GB VRAM is recommended, but changing the batch size or model in the `script_transcribe.py` to higher values/bigger models may require up to 16GB VRAM.

 The code is a little messy since I'm still learning how to properly structure a project, so I apologize in advance for any confusion.
 If you have any questions or suggestions, feel free to reach out to me.